Short Story: 'Left-Eared' by Trần Thị NgH | Saigoneer

 “You absolutely adore your wife; as long as you are still my son, you have no right to…”

 I had a very high probability of being correct.
 Then all of a sudden they let each other loose.
 D’Artagnan walked slowly towards the kitchen and came back with a cleaver.
 The musketeer was finally armed, only a horse was needed.
 How pious!
 His mother had asked him to hand a chopping knife for her to cut off her maternal love.
 I bet she didn’t dare.
 But no, she raised the knife.
 I jumped in between them, then found myself pushed back, not sure who did it; my head banged against a plum tree thanks to the momentum, and then slammed against the cement edge of the fish tank.
 Covering my ear with one hand, no idea which ear, I rubbed my bloody face with the other hand.
 Why did I still hear the commotion?
 Ah, I had covered the wrong ear which was the right one.
-I crawled into my room.
+I crawled into our room.
 A short moment of silence, then a whimpering sound.
 I spied on them from behind the curtains – also sky-blue –hung negligently on the lemon yellow door frame like in the other house.
 They were hugging each other weeping; the sacred knife was lying peacefully on the ground.

 Haha!
 I laughed like a knight who was swinging his sword.
 What am I doing here in this house?
 Staying awake at night, shuffling around during the day waiting for pregnancy?